 Take advice from a medical professional on how to inject properly to avoid damaging your veins.
 Don’t share or re-use needles.
 Avoid mixing mephedrone with alcohol or other drugs that make you high.

-Also known as: Tina, crystal, meth, ice, glass, Christine, Yabba
+Also known as: Tina, crystal, meth, methamphetamine, ice, glass, Christine, Yabba

 What it does: Crystal Meth, part of the amphetamine family, makes users feel very awake, alert, high and exhilarated.
 It lowers inhibitions, especially in relation to sex, and will typically make you feel super horny.